atmesh-pandey/atmesh-pandey/Readme.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp; I'm a Full stack developer, working on web development project using the React.js & Node.js. \
-💻 &nbsp;I'm currently creating multiple project in Repository, Please watch my repo & contribute them.\
+💻 &nbsp;I'm currently creating multiple project & share in Repository, Please watch my repo & contribute them for any bug.\
 🎓&nbsp;I graduated form Corporate Institute of Science and Technology, Bhopal (B.Tech, Computer Science and Engineering, Batch of 2022).\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Homomorphic Encryption, and Computer Vision.\
 ✍️ &nbsp;In my free time, I play Video games, Gardening, Chess and pursue writing as my hobbies.\